Sandwich2080/web-service-gin/README.md

   (eg. Your server port is 8090)

-  sudo Losf -i tcp:port
+  sudo Lsof -i tcp:port

-  eg. sudo Losf -i tcp:8090
+  eg. sudo Lsof -i tcp:8090

 ###  Step 2.
 Find the PID and kill it